-Distance Education is an expansive term that refers to education that uses one or more technologies to deliver instruction to students who are separated from the instructor and to support regular and substantive interaction between the students and instructor either synchronously or asynchronously.
-It is a term that is important for accreditation and compliance with state and federal regulations, and does not include correspondence courses.
-Distance Education is also used for instructional continuity during a time of emergency when traditional classes cannot meet in-person.
+Distance Education is a broad term that refers to education that uses one or more technologies to deliver instruction to students who are separated from the instructor and to support regular and substantive interaction between the students and instructor either synchronously or asynchronously.
+It is an important term for accreditation and compliance with state and federal regulations and does not include correspondence courses.
+Distance Education is also used for instructional continuity during an emergency when traditional classes cannot meet in person.

-Students enrolled in classes using distance education may need to join an online lecture at a particular date or time, or may be given flexibility to complete lessons, activities, assignments, and exams at a distance while adhering to instructor-defined due dates.
-In Distance Education, instructors shall initiate regular and substantive interaction with students by utilizing Learning Management System (LMS) communication tools, video conferencing, email, or chat applications.
+Students enrolled in distance education classes may need to join an online lecture at a particular date or time or may be given the flexibility to complete lessons, activities, assignments, and exams at a distance while adhering to instructor-defined due dates.
+In Distance Education, instructors shall initiate regular and substantive interaction with students using Learning Management System (LMS) communication tools, video conferencing, email, or chat applications.

 California regulations (Title 5), the Accrediting Commission for Community and Junior Colleges (ACCJC), and the United States Department of Education (DoE) recognize the overarching categories of face-to-face instruction, correspondence education, and distance education.
-Subsets of distance education such as online, hybrid, etc. exist in practice, but not in regulation.
+Sub-sets of distance education, such as online, hybrid, etc., exist in practice, but not in regulation.

-Our local board policy on attendance, BP 4233, defines distance education courses as "courses that deliver instruction online using the Internet (synchronously and/or asynchronously), provide for regular and substantive contact and interaction online between instructor and students that is initiated by the instructor, and require online activities as part of a student's grade."
+Our local board policy on attendance, BP 4233, defines distance education courses as "courses that deliver instruction online using the Internet (synchronously and/or asynchronously), provide for regular and substantive contact and interaction online between instructor and students that is initiated by the instructor, and require online activities as part of astudent's grade."
 AP 4105 also defines distance education, the District's duty to authenticate students' identity, specifies that distance education courses must undergo separate course approval, include an addendum to the course outline, Academic Senate must certify course quality, and regular and substantive interaction maintained by the instructor.

-Online courses use online tools to deliver lessons, activities, assignments, exams, and to communicate with the instructor and other students.
+Online courses use online tools to deliver lessons, conduct activities, assignments, and exams, and communicate with the instructor and other students.
 This is done primarily via the district-adopted LMS, which is currently Canvas.
-Students enrolled in an online class are able to complete all coursework and activities online without needing to physically attend a class.
-Instructors of Online classes utilize an LMS to combine course design strategies and online pedagogy to support learners and initiate regular and substantive interaction with students.
+Students enrolled in an online class can complete all coursework and activities online without attending scheduled in-person or web-conference classes courses physically.

+Instructors of Online classes utilize the Canvas LMS to combine course design strategies and online pedagogy to support learners and initiate regular and substantive interaction with students.
 College of the Canyons Instructors must be 'Online & Hybrid Instructor Certified' to teach an Online course.

-Hybrid is a distance education modality in which the instructional time is conducted partially online and partially in-person.
+Hybrid is a distance education modality where the instructional time is conducted partially online and partially in-in person.
 Hybrid classes combine the learning formats of online and on-campus classes.
 Hybrid classes have defined on-campus meetings as well as coursework to be completed independently online.
 CA Title 5 regulations state that whenever scheduled on-campus class hours are replaced by online activities, this becomes a distance education course.
 In practice, we would call this mix of scheduled on-campus and online sessions hybrid.
 College of the Canyons instructors must be 'Online & Hybrid Instructor Certified' to teach a hybrid course.